FaithTech-Initiative/kyros/blueprint.md

 ## Current Plan

-*   **Goal:** Improve Code Quality and Idiomatic Dart/Flutter in `AuthScreen`
+*   **Goal:** Refactor `AuthScreen` into smaller widgets.
 *   **Status:** **Completed**
 *   **Steps:**
-    1. Removed the redundant `onSaved` callback for the password field and used the `_passwordController` directly.
+    1. Created a `lib/screens/auth/widgets` directory.
+    2. Created `email_password_form.dart` to handle the email/password form.
+    3. Created `social_login_buttons.dart` for Google and Apple sign-in buttons.
+    4. Created `guest_mode_button.dart` for the "Continue as Guest" option.
-    2. Created a `_setAuthMode` method to handle toggling between login and sign-up, reducing code duplication.
+    5. Created `auth_mode_toggle.dart` to switch between login and sign-up.
-    3. Applied other minor fixes to make the code more robust and idiomatic.
+    6. Updated `auth_screen.dart` to use the new widgets.
+    7. Ran `flutter analyze` to ensure no issues were introduced.